ReTable/forge/README.md

 You can look at the [JSON Schema](https://github.com/ReTable/forge/blob/main/schemas/forgerc.json) for configuration file.

+Not all options are available through static files.
+For example, `svgrComponentName` is available only in JS/TS files.

 ## Entries

 By default, the `forge` looking for `<packageRoot>/src/index.tsx` or `<packageRoot/src/index.ts` file, and bundles it